virgesmith/neworder/README.md

 &ast; after migration an individual's geographic resolution is widened to LAD.

 The single local authority case ran in about 25 seconds on a desktop PC.
-The larger simulation ran on ARC3<sup>*</sup>, using 48 cores, in under 6 minutes.
+The larger simulation ran on the ARC3 [[2]](#References) HPC cluster, using 48 cores, in under 6 minutes.

-&ast; ARC3 forms part of the High Performance Computing facilities at the University of Leeds, UK.

 ## The Framework
 The aim is to provide as flexible and minimal a framework as possible.
 Being data agnostic means that this framework can be run standalone or integrated into workflows where e.g. input data is scraped from the web and results are written to a database.
 Internally, however, the pandas `DataFrame` is the obvious choice of data structure for this type of modelling.